 Shang Tsung is the first DLC character to be announced for the game.
 One of the main villains in the franchise, he was the last boss you’d fight in the original Mortal Kombat arcade game.
 In console versions of the series, he has appeared as both a playable character and a secondary boss.
 The sorcerer is a shapeshifter and survives by eating the souls of his enemies.
 In Mortal Kombat 11, actor Cary-Hiroyuki Tagawa, who played Shang Tsung in the 1995 Mortal Kombat film, will lend his likeness and voice to the character.

 In the current Mortal Kombat lore, Shao Kahn is allegedly dead, and while we don’t know if he’ll stay that way for MK11, he will be playable in this game as the first piece of MK11 character roster DLC.
 Players who get off their marks and pre-order the game ahead of release will get an unlock code for the former Emperor of Outworld for free.

 While the above list is the characters confirmed to be in Mortal Kombat 11, other aspects of the game as shown off to fans offer some glimpses and leaks at what other classic series staples might make it into this latest bloody fighting tournament.

-Mortal Kombat of course has a significant story mode, and that means that some characters might appear in the story or in the background of stages but not be playable – but for now, we can at least speculate based on who we’ve seen and based on rumors and leaks that have hit the internet so far.
-We love a good fighting game roster leak!
-Here’s who we’ve spotted so far:
+Mortal Kombat has a significant story mode, and that means that some characters might appear in the story or in the background of stages but not be playable – but for now, we can at least speculate based on who we’ve seen and based on the files datamined as seen on Reddit.

 - Shinnok: Shinnok has been shown in the story mode prologue of MK11 being tortured by Raiden, but given that he gets his head ripped off it seems pretty likely he won’t be playable.